Ballantynes: 1947 Ballantynes fire

-On 18 November 1947 Ballantynes was razed by one of the worst fires in New Zealand’s history.
+On 18 November 1947 Ballantynes was razed by one of the worst fires in New Zealand’s history, resulting in the death of 41 people.
 In mid-afternoon, when the fire began, an estimated 250–300 people were shopping at Ballantynes, which had a staff of 458.
-The fire is thought to have started in one of the basements of the Congreves building.
-At about 3.35 p.m. staff member Percy Stringer observed smoke emerging from the stairwell to this basement.
-He went to check but on encountering fumes and hot smoke returned to the ground floor.
-He asked another staff member, Edith Drake, to alert the fire brigade and management to a ‘cellar fire’.
-Though staff later confirmed witnessing an earlier call, Boon’s call at 3.46 p.m. was the first logged by the brigade.
-The 10-minute delay in placing the call, or in the brigade’s response, contributed to the tragic events that followed.
-By the time the brigade arrived at 3.48 p.m. – undermanned and ill-equipped to deal with anything but a cellar fire – the fire was already ‘surging out of control through all the horizontal and vertical vents and apertures’.

 A civic funeral was held for the victims on Sunday 23 November.
-Approximately 800 family and friends filled Christchurch Cathedral for the church service.
-The funeral procession was so long that by the time the last car left the Square, the first had arrived at Ruru Lawn Cemetery in Bromley, more than 4 km away.
-People lined the streets along the procession’s route and approximately 10,000 attended the graveside service.

-A Commission of Inquiry into the fire found both Ballantynes and the fire brigade responsible for the high loss of life.
-Ballantynes accepted its share of responsibility, but other businesses would probably have found themselves equally unprepared.
+Approximately 800 family and friends filled Christ Church Cathedral for the service.
+The funeral procession was so long that by the time the last car left Cathedral Square, the first had arrived at Ruru Lawn Cemetery in Bromley, more than 4 km away.
+People lined the streets along the procession’s route and approximately 10,000 attended the graveside service.A Commission of Inquiry into the fire found both Ballantynes and the fire brigade responsible for the high loss of life.
+Ballantynes accepted its share of responsibility.
 The Commission’s recommendations proved to be a catalyst for change ‘in the way public buildings safeguarded staff and customers, and in the administration of the fire brigade’.
 When Ballantynes reopened on the same site in temporary premises in 1948, fire alarms had been installed and a new pamphlet on safety was issued to staff.
 The first rule – in bold type – described how to evacuate the premises in an emergency.

+Post-fire

+In 1948, Ballantynes reopened in a temporary premises on the same site.
+The store was rebuilt in four stages and was completed in 1963, the new store was designed by Warren & Mahoney.

+21st century

 Canterbury earthquakes

 The Christchurch store was closed for eight months following the February 2011 earthquake.
 Prior to 22 February, the company employed about 395 staff across its three stores, with about 300 at the City Mall store.
 The relatively modern construction and low height, at only two storeys, meant it was one of few central buildings relatively undamaged in the second earthquake.
-The Timaru and airport branches and online store remained open, and the Christchurch store in the City Mall was the first substantial retailer to reopen in the CBD on 29 November 2012 and is trading as normal.
+The Timaru, Christchurch International Airport, and online store remained open, the flagship store was the first substantial retailer to reopen in the Christchurch CBD following the earthquakes, reopening on 29 October 2012.

+Post-earthquake

+In 2013, Maria O'Halloran was appointed CEO.
+O'Halloran resigned from her position as CEO on 23 December 2024.
+She was replaced by Jonathan Ballantyne in the role of Managing Director.

+In February 2024, a small-format 'Ballantynes Select' branch opened in Invercargill.

+One percent of the ~300 staff were laid off in November 2025, Ballantynes stated “We are confident these changes are appropriate to the circumstances facing Ballantynes and won’t have any impact on how we look after our customers.”.